 The offer to allow anyone to download the source code makes it difficult for developers to charge for their products.
 In some cases, the distributors of open source software ask for donations, in other cases, the developers offer part of the total package as open source, and then reserve higher functions for paying customers.

 Nagios, Icinga, Observium, and Zenoss all operate a two-level sales strategy, which is often termed “freemium.”
-The free version of each of these tools is offered as the basic open source processing functions of the software with a front end that includes analytical functions marketed as the paid version of the tool.
+The free version of each of these network performance monitoring tools is offered as the basic open source processing functions of the software with a front end that includes analytical functions marketed as the paid version of the tool.
 Nagios Core is a free open source package and its paid counterpart is Nagios XI.
 Icinga is a fork of Nagios Core.
 Icinga has is completely free and was developed by the Nagios user community.
 It can be extended by plugins, some of which are free and some of which are developed commercially.
 The Cloud-based version of the package is run by a commercial operation and is charged for.

 Zenoss was developed as a commercial operation with the processing engine of the software released as the open source Zenoss.
 This free version is now very difficult to find on the Zenoss website, but it can be reached on the Community tab of the Zenoss website.
 Zenoss is limited to monitoring 500 devices.
 Observium offers an open source version, called Observium Community for free and a paid version with more features, which is called Observium Professional.